SDC International Design Competition 2019

 From Feb – September 2019: Regional heats take place and country finalists announced- dates of the regional heats will be announced as they are confirmed

 November 2019: Grand Final takes place and global winner announced

 United Kingdom Regional Heats

-Five regional heats will be held in the UK between February and April 2019 – please see details in the Timetable tab above.
-The UK final will take place on 10th May 2019 in York – the winner will represent the UK at the Grand Final in November.
+Five regional heats were held in the UK between March and April 2019 – the winners of each heat represented their region at the UK final held on 10th May 2019 in York .
+The winner, Sarah Gotheridge from Nottingham College will represent the UK at the Grand Final in November.

 Judging Heats Outside The UK

 Judging heats will take place in each participating country listed below and the winner selected will represent their country at the Grand Final in November.

 - Pakistan heat – held 2nd April: winner, Nimra Shafiq, Lahore College for Women University